fastbootmobile/encore-providerlib/README.md

 after scrolling down and back up, or when closing and reopening a view).

 ### Project Rosetta-stone support
-OmniMusic's main app gather some information from the [EchoNest API](http://developer.echonest.com/index.html), which understands services' URIs directly in their database.
+Encore's main app gather some information from the [EchoNest API](http://developer.echonest.com/index.html), which understands services' URIs directly in their database.